As approved at an AGM on 25th March 2018

 - The Junior Tennis Committee shall meet a minimum of six times a year to discuss membership issues, team selection, fixtures, health & safety, development issues within the tennis program and any other issues relating to Junior Tennis.
 Three members of the Committee shall constitute a quorum.

-This Code of Conduct, Constitution, Cricket Section Rules and Tennis Section Rules were passed at an EGM of Highgate Cricket & Lawn Tennis Club held on 24th June 2012.
+This Code of Conduct, Constitution, Cricket Section Rules and Tennis Section Rules were passed at an AGM of Highgate Cricket & Lawn Tennis Club held on 25th March 2018.